sombriks/rosetta-beer-store/beer-store-service-kotlin-javalin-ktorm-liquibase/README.md

 gradle run
 ```

-will build the project and run it
+will build the project and run it.

+You also can open the project on Intellij Ultimate, everything will feel like
+_home_ :-)

-## trivia
+## Trivia

 Liquibase and HikariCP aren't kotlin-native libraries.
 However, one of biggest
 kotlin advantages is to be able to use everything java ecosystem has to offer.